Intermediate scrutiny: Gun control

-Various federal and state laws restricting access to guns by certain people, laws that restrict or ban the acquisition or ownership of certain types of firearms by the general population, and laws that restrict the carrying of firearms by private citizens in public places have largely been upheld on the basis of intermediate scrutiny.
-In many of these cases, such laws have survived intermediate scrutiny on the basis that the government is furthering an "important interest in public safety" in enacting laws that constrain the individual right to keep and bear arms under the Second Amendment of the United States Constitution.
-The United States Supreme Court in its 2008 District of Columbia v.
-Heller decision confirmed that the right to "keep and bear arms" is an individual right, but also caveated that the Second Amendment is not necessarily "a right to keep and carry any weapon whatsoever in any manner."
+Prior to New York State Rifle & Pistol Association, Inc. v.
+Bruen (2022), which rejected application of intermediate scrutiny to the right to keep and bear arms under the Second Amendment to the United States Constitution, various federal and state laws restricting access to guns by certain people, laws that restrict or ban the acquisition or ownership of certain types of firearms by the general population, and laws that restrict the carrying of firearms by private citizens in public places had been largely upheld by the lower courts on the basis of intermediate scrutiny.
+In many of these cases, such laws survived intermediate scrutiny on the basis that the government was furthering an "important interest in public safety" in enacting laws that constrain the individual right to keep and bear arms under the Second Amendment.
+New York State Rifle & Pistol Association, Inc. v.
+Bruen made clear that the Second Amendment is not subject to means testing, whether intermediate or strict, but rather the historical tradition test.

-However, outright bans on acquiring, possessing and carrying any and all types of firearms in Illinois, the District of Columbia and in various cities and counties (notably Chicago and San Francisco) have been struck down, failing to survive intermediate scrutiny where the courts determined that the government overreached in furthering its interest in public safety by completely banning private citizens from obtaining or possessing firearms or carrying firearms in public.